cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 ################################################################

-Please have a look at wwww.cyptool.org and try out the new versions of CT2 and JCT.
+Please have a look at wwww.cyptool.org, and try out the new versions CT2 and JCT.